WHY WORK WITH A FEMINIST WRITING COACH?BECAUSE TOGETHER WE CAN USE OUR WORDS TO RISE

-I’m a huge fan of Tara Mohr’s book, Playing Big, and I’ve written a blog post about how it can help women writers.
+I’m a huge fan of Tara Mohr’s book, Playing Big, and I’ve written an article about how it can help women writers which you can download in my Inspiration Library.
 Mohr’s work is very insightful in terms of the way it shows how women’s cultural training means we are taught to shrink and stay small, being riddled by self-doubt and fear and ruled by the need for approval, with the result that most of us do not achieve anything like what we are capable of.

 I see this as a key reason why less women succeed as writers compared to men as my male clients are often much more confident, even if they are less talented!
 Being ambitious, going after our dreams and being prepared to be visible and to even ruffle a few feathers are all part and parcel of what all writers need to be successful – my work as a feminist writing coach is then majorly about ensuring women play effing big!

 BECAUSE I KNOW WE NEED MORE DIVERSE VOICES TO BE HEARD, NOW MORE THAN EVER